Troubleshooting CodeTwo certificate validation problems

 crl3.digicert.com crl4.digicert.com ocsp.digicert.com cacerts.digicert.com

-Be use to unlock these endpoints over ports 80 (HTTP) and 443 (HTTPS).
+Be sure to unlock these endpoints over ports 80 (HTTP) and 443 (HTTPS).

 Once the connection to the licensing service has been established, your CodeTwo software should work without any problems.